Rigid Mount – Trailer Axle Without Suspension?

 While it can work, there are some hiccups.
 Stability and ride quality.
 You might not want to subject your motorcycle to all the extra bouncing.
 Another issue with any low deck is the possibility of dragging the end when the road undulates – like in and out of a driveway.

 With a light load and a single axle it is probably not so much of a concern.
-It will accelerate tire wear, which, for that kind of a trailer perhaps it doesn’t matter much.
+It will accelerate tire wear, which, for that kind of a trailer perhaps it does not matter much.
 To enhance things, use wider trailer tires, bigger tires, and low air pressure to accomplish some semblance of suspension.

 Off-Road Trailer Example

 This may seem a little counterintuitive because of the rough ground, but for the right situation it works.
 I will point to the YouTube personality at Matt’s Off Road Recovery.
 He has a small trailer they use for UTV recovery.
 Because of the harsh action this trailer sees, they have had a lot of trouble with suspension.
-(I personally think it was using the wrong application of the suspension – which I did offer to assist them with – but that’s another story.)
+(I personally think it was using the wrong application of the suspension – which I did offer to assist them with – but that is another story.)
 To solve the issues, they went to rigid mount axles – tandem.

 Of course tandem axles in rigid mount is normally a big No-No, but in their case it works.
 They want the greater floatation of 4 wheels on the sand.
 (Note that the soft sand helps share the load.)
 The double axle also helps them crawl over rocks because it effectively increases both the approach and departure angles for the trailer.
-And, the UTV’s they carry have their own suspension (or they are crashed so it does not matter).
+And, the UTVs they carry have their own suspension (or they are crashed so it does not matter).

 Rigid mounting allows a fairly tight clearance to the deck-over to keep the deck low.
 (For a low CG.)
 So, for a situation like this, if each axle is capable of twice the entire load, then it works.
 (Twice because of the reduced capacity for rigid mounting, and each axle twice because the trailer is often on only one axle.)
-Actually, in their case, I’d go even higher than twice because of the severe shock loading the trailer sees sometimes.
+Actually, in their case, I would go even higher than twice because of the severe shock loading the trailer sees sometimes.

 Summary